Hiking travel insurance

 Do I need specialist insurance for a hiking trip?

 It depends on your provider.
-Some insurance companies offer specialist policies for hiking — battleface provides the coverage you need under the included adventure sports benefit.
+Some insurance companies offer specialist policies for hiking or include it in an adventure sports benefit.

 Will my regular insurance cover me if I get injured on a hiking trip?